pablo-meier/Pablog/posts/2012-01-17-lost-manual.md

 try.
 Hell, the only reason I joined Twitter was because, four years ago, I was getting angry at its very existence, feeling that "Web 2.0" had brought us to such a shallow, useless service.
-Then I realized I was sounding like my (awesome, wonderful) Luddite father, so I signed up immediately.
+Then I realized I was Getting Mad About The Kids, and that path looked doomed to bitterness, so I signed up.
 2500 tweets later, I love it.
-So maybe (and I still believe this) I'll come around and preach this the way the Ruby kids do these days.
+Maybe (and I still believe this) I'll come around and preach this the way the Ruby kids do these days.

 But where to start learning?
-I looked at RoR years ago, back when we were all still using [Test::Unit][5], I understand MVC, but wanted to do things _right_ this time.
+I looked at RoR when it just hit the scene and I'd taken exactly one programmng class, back when we were all still using [Test::Unit][5], I understand MVC, but wanted to do things _right_ this time.
 So I read about RSpec and Cucumber, go to their respective websites, and try to write my first cukes and